-- Staff regularly assessed risks associated with people's care and well-being and took appropriate action to ensure they were safe. - People's risk assessments included areas such as their mobility, nutrition or medicine management.
+- Staff regularly assessed risks associated with people's care and well-being and took appropriate action to ensure the risks were managed and that people were safe. - People's risk assessments included areas such as their mobility, nutrition and medicine management.
 Staff were familiar with and followed people's risk management plans. - The provider had a system to record accidents and incidents.
 We viewed the accidents log and saw appropriate action had been taken where necessary. - People's safety was maintained through the maintenance and monitoring of systems and equipment.
-We established that equipment checks, water testing and fire equipment testing was monitored by the maintenance staff and carried out by certified external contractors.